 It’s been a long day.
 An angry customer wrote a scintillating review on Yelp.
 Your favorite waitress just announced that she’s resigning.
-But no matter how terrible your day was, you will always need to check your POS reports.
+But no matter how terrible your day was, you will always need to check your restaurant reports.

 Gone are the days of updating an Excel sheet and staring at cells of numbers for hours on end, manually tracking restaurant data.
 Most point of sale systems now offer reporting integrated into the software.
 Software as a service or SaaS POS systems, in particular, allow you to access these reports in real-time, in the cloud, and on any device, rather than only on the back office system.

 Even more advanced POS software allows you to customize and prioritize depending on the restaurant metrics most important to you, whether you’re the CEO, restaurant owner, or restaurant manager.